OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 #### Body

-Use the body of the commit message to describe your commit in detail.
-And follow these guidelines:
+Use the body of the commit message to describe your commit in detail and follow these guidelines:

 - Separate the body from the subject with an empty line.
 - Give an overview of why you're committing this change.